Finding Balance Between Sedentary and Exercise

 On the other end of the spectrum are those who see the effort the athletes or cross-fitters put into their workouts.
 Onlookers are reluctant to even get started because they feel they cannot match that intensity or might be judged for not.
 This type of discomfort is not for most, so it doesn’t surprise me that some simply avoid trying.

 Finding the middle ground between sedentary and compulsive exercise can be a challenge.
 This is especially true for those who are new to serious exercise.
-I’m not sure that there is one “best strategy” to accomplish this.
-However, it seems to me that a few things can be done to help you get started and strike that needed balance.
+I’m not sure there is one “best strategy” to accomplish this.
+However, it seems that a few things can be done to help you get started and strike that needed balance.
 Used together, one can transition into a healthier lifestyle while avoiding extremes.

 Face the Reality

 The reality is that most don’t need to become finely-tuned athletes to become healthy.
 Another fact is that some of those finely-tuned athletes are not healthy anyway.
 Besides, this isn’t about them… it’s about YOU!

 YOU want to be healthier.
 YOU want to feel good about yourself.
 YOU want to live longer.
 Don’t set yourself up with the expectation that you must kill yourself to make all that happen.
 You don’t.
 Health and fitness are relative to many things, and everyone will have a different path to achieve what they seek.